 The Amish live in tight-knit, insular communities.
 An outsider (or “Englishman”) might feel that entering an Amish community is like entering an entirely new country.
-But the Amish are still American citizens who are subject to American laws and even taxes.
+But the Amish are still American citizens subject to American laws and taxes.

 Amish people pay taxes.
 They pay property taxes, income taxes, and sales taxes.
 But most Amish people don’t take advantage of the government-funded programs that these taxes fund.
-The Amish believe in respecting their government, even if they don’t agree with it.
+The Amish believe in respecting their government, even if they disagree.

 What Taxes Do Amish People Pay?